apegroup/apegroup-cardviewcontroller-ios/README.md

 ## Usage example:
 Get started with 3 easy steps:
-  1. Set up cards (i.e. UIViewControllers) to be presented in the CardViewController
+  1. Set up cards (i.e. UIViews) to be presented in the CardViewController

   2. Create the CardViewController